When: Wednesday, May 13th, 2.30–6 pm

 -

 Nancy Durrant is a culture journalist and broadcaster with more than two decades of experience.
-She is co-host of The London Theatre Review podcast (which does exactly what it says on the tin) and writes The London Culture Edit, a regular Substack newsletter reviewing and highlighting current and upcoming cultural events in London from theatre to art and the rest.
+She is co-host of The London Theatre Review podcast and writes The London Culture Edit, a regular Substack newsletter reviewing and highlighting current and upcoming cultural events in London from theatre to art and the rest.

 She was formerly the Culture Editor of the Evening Standard, where she also hosted Cultural Capital, a weekly YouTube London culture show, and prior to that spent 16 years as an arts writer and editor at The Times of London.

-A panel featuring Tanika Gupta, Kee Hong Low and Liyang Xia with culture journalist Nancy Durrant as moderator, will explore why Ibsen remains relevant on stages worldwide today, what kind of legacy his work has created for Norwegian drama, and how his influence can be traced in new generations of playwrights.
+A panel featuring Tanika Gupta, Low Kee Hong, Liyang Xia and Anya Reiss with culture journalist Nancy Durrant as moderator, will explore why Ibsen remains relevant on stages worldwide today, what kind of legacy his work has created for Norwegian drama, and how his influence can be traced in new generations of playwrights.
 It will also consider in what ways Ibsen can still function as a counterforce in contemporary society.

 Further the panel will explore the evolving landscape of theatre, collaboration across borders, and the role of storytelling today, and examines a broader question: what conditions in Norway have enabled such singular voices to emerge, and how are new generations of playwrights continuing and transforming this legacy today?